Bebette’s Bunny Rescue FAQ

 Can I foster?

 Absolutely!
 We always need fosters!
-Please fill out a foster application on our website and have a proper rabbit set up ready.
+Please fill out a foster application on our website and we can help you create a proper rabbit set up.

 What is a proper rabbit setup?